Carson Helicopters

-Carson Helicopters, Inc is a helicopter operating company based in Perkasie, Pennsylvania, United States.
+Carson Helicopters, Inc is a helicopter-operating company based in Perkasie, Pennsylvania, United States.
 Carson operates a fleet of Sikorsky S-61 helicopters in aerial lift services and aerial firefighting.
-Carson is known for its development of the "Carson Blade" for the S-61 and H-3 Sea King.
+Carson developed the "Carson Blade" for the S-61 and H-3 Sea King.
 In 2010, Carson Helicopters, Inc. partnered with Sikorsky Aircraft to develop and manufacture the S-61T, an upgraded version of the S-61 helicopter.

-In 2015 former VP Steve Metheny was sentenced to prison for falsifying documents that led to a 2008 crash that killed seven firefighters and two pilots.
-A federal jury had earlier found that the primary cause of the crash was the failure of the GE designed engine, specifically issues with the engine's fuel control, of which GE had previously been notified.
+In 2015 former VP Steve Metheny was sentenced to prison for falsifying documents related to a 2008 crash that killed seven firefighters and two pilots.
+A federal jury had earlier found that the primary cause of the crash was the failure of the GE-designed engine, specifically issues with the engine's fuel control, of which GE had previously been notified.

+Founder and president Franklin Carson died on October 25, 2024.

-Upgrade Programs
+Upgrade programs

-British Royal Navy Upgrade Program
+British Royal Navy upgrade program

-In 2007, Carson Helicopters partnered with the British Royal Navy to modernize its British HC4 Sea King Helicopters because British forces faced issues operating the Sea Kings in Afghanistan due to the country’s altitude above sea level and lower air density which contributed to a dramatic decrease in lift and forward speed.
+In 2007, Carson Helicopters partnered with the British Royal Navy to modernize its HC4 Sea King helicopters.
+British forces encountered challenges operating the Sea Kings in Afghanistan due to the country's high altitude and low air density, which significantly reduced lift and forward speed.

-The upgrades included the replacement of the aircraft’s legacy metal main rotor blades with the Carson Composite Main Rotor Blade and to use Agusta Wesland’s five-bladed composite tail rotor.
-Within 12 months after installation, the upgrades were tested and deployed after receiving a UOR from the MoD.
+The upgrades involved replacing the aircraft’s outdated metal main rotor blades with Carson Composite Main Rotor Blades and using the five-bladed composite tail rotor from the Agusta Westland.
+"A Carson composite main rotor and AgustaWestland five-bladed tail rotor were installed, tested and deployed in only 12 months after a [Urgent Operational Requirement] UOR from the MoD.
+The program cost US$10.1 million."

-The increased performance provided by the Carson Composite Main Rotor Blades enabled the aircraft to operate at its operational and design capability in hot-and-high environments without having to strip weight or decrease defensive aids, such as armor or weaponry and its associated ammunition.
+The increased performance provided by the Carson composite main rotor blades enabled the aircraft to operate at its operational and design capability in hot and high environments without having to strip weight or decrease defensive aids, such as armor or weapons and ammunition.